 National Environment Management Council.
-Alumna of Mine Closure workshop in Tanzania, March 2017
+An alumna of Mine Closure workshop in Tanzania, March 2017

 Can you tell us a little bit about yourself and your role?